-Parameter Description Setting range Default Menu path CT Winding Side Measuring values will be used from this winding side W1, W2 W1 [Protection Para /Global Prot Para /CLPU] Mode Mode CB Pos, CB Pos [Protection Para CB Pos Or I<, /Global Prot Para CB Pos And I< /CLPU] ExBlo1 External blocking of the module, if blocking is activated (allowed) within a parameter set 1n, Assignment List [Protection Para and if the state of the assigned signal is true. /Global Prot Para /CLPU] ExBlo2 External blocking of the module, if blocking is activated (allowed) within a parameter set 1n, Assignment List [Protection Para and if the state of the assigned signal is true. /Global Prot Para /CLPU] Ex rev Interl External blocking of the module by external reverse interlocking, if blocking is activated 1n, Assignment List [Protection Para (allowed) within a parameter set and if the state of the assigned signal is true. /Global Prot Para /CLPU] CB Pos Detect Criterion by which the Circuit Breaker Switch Position is to be detected. , SG[1].Pos, SG[1].Pos [Protection Para Only available if: CLPU.Mode = I< SG[2].Pos /Global Prot Para /CLPU]
+Parameter Description Setting range Default Menu path Mode Mode CB Pos, I<, CB Pos Or I<, CB Pos [Protection Para /Global Prot Para CB Pos And I< /CLPU] ExBlo1 External blocking of the module, if blocking is activated (allowed) within a parameter set 1n, Assignment List [Protection Para and if the state of the assigned signal is true. /Global Prot Para /CLPU] ExBlo2 External blocking of the module, if blocking is activated (allowed) within a parameter set 1n, Assignment List [Protection Para and if the state of the assigned signal is true. /Global Prot Para /CLPU] Ex rev Interl External blocking of the module by external reverse interlocking, if blocking is activated 1n, Assignment List [Protection Para (allowed) within a parameter set and if the state of the assigned signal is true. /Global Prot Para /CLPU]